voltrue2/data-defender/README.md

 The module is database-agnostic.

+The module is also ideal for evaludating incoming request paramters for servers such as HTTP.

 **NOTE**: This module alone does NOT store data in a database and it does NOT read from any database.

 ## How To Install